 What is your favorite part of being a photographer?

 Photography for me is creativity.
 If I intend to take pictures of subjects (accessories, decorations) I think of ideas, then I go to different stores to get the items I need.
 I also look on the internet for some examples and the work of other photographers.
 As well, before I go to travel or to visit a new place I search to see what’s in the area.
 I always try to capture the images in a way I see them.
 So the whole process it’s just creative work.
 It never stops (ideas, finding items, traveling, taking pictures, and editing).
 So my favorite part of being a photographer is being creative.

 What is the most challenging part of being a photographer?

 A couple of things are challenging for me.
 If I’m going hiking up on the mountain, it’s really important to stay strong and fit.
 Besides that I need to carry my camera, I need to have enough water with me and some snacks.
 It’s important to breathe properly to not get tired.
-But after all I like to feel sore, it’s like workout.
+But after all, I like to feel sore, it’s like a workout.

 And photographing people (I do it sometimes as well) is challenging to not miss a moment.
-To focus, it takes seconds and then moment might be gone.
+To focus, it takes seconds and then the moment might be gone.

 What do you do to keep your photography fresh and how do you stay motivated?

 I go through pictures of other photographers.
 I pay attention to colors and lighting.
 Sometimes a color palette on pictures of others gives me an idea of how I will seek the final look of my photos.